Advent, Day 12: Wise and Foolish Virgins

 +++

-PODCAST SERIES: “Whispered Light: Advent Reflections on Death, Judgement, Heaven and Hell” by Matt Simpkins: In this four-episode podcast series from December 2020, the Rev. Matt Simpkins, an Anglican priest and musician from Essex, explores the four themes traditionally contemplated by Christians during Advent—death, judgment, heaven, and hell—through four old American folk songs.
+PODCAST SERIES: “Whispered Light: Advent Reflections on Death, Judgement, Heaven and Hell” by Matt Simpkins: In this four-episode podcast series from December 2020, Rev. Matt Simpkins, an Anglican priest and musician from Essex, explores the four themes traditionally contemplated by Christians during Advent—death, judgment, heaven, and hell—through four old American folk songs.
 He performs the songs, giving their history and using them as a launchpad for spiritual and theological reflection, which also integrates discussion of the Psalms.
 He addresses misconceptions about these “last things,” tracing the thread of hope and redemption that runs through them all.
 Just twenty to thirty minutes each, the episodes are available on your favorite podcast app and on YouTube (links below).

 Simpkins records music under the name Rev Simpkins & The Phantom Notes.
 Check him out on Spotify or wherever you listen to music.